 Presented by the Niagara Falls Mayor’s Youth Advisory Committee

-The Mayor’s Youth Advisory Committee of Niagara Falls (MYAC) is excited to re-launch their scholarship as the Jim Mitchinson Scholarship presented by the Niagara Falls Mayor’s Youth Advisory Committee.
-This scholarship will continue to recognize Niagara Falls students who have demonstrated leadership and involvement in their community and/or school throughout their secondary career.
+The Mayor’s Youth Advisory Committee of Niagara Falls (MYAC) invites applications to the Jim Mitchinson Scholarship presented by the Niagara Falls Mayor’s Youth Advisory Committee.
+This scholarship recognizes Niagara Falls students who have demonstrated leadership and involvement in their community and/or school throughout their secondary career.

 MYAC is extremely proud to honour the memory of Jim Mitchinson through the Scholarship.
 Jim was dedicated to giving back to the City of Niagara Falls throughout his life and embodied the values of leadership and involvement in the community.

-Jim Mitchinson’s son, Tom, will be generously funding the scholarship in his honour.
+Jim Mitchinson’s son, Tom, has generously funded the scholarship in his honour.

 Who was Jim W. Mitchinson?